 Regardless of implementing the best protocols and sophisticated technologies to create a great defensive line, one of the biggest IT fundamental problems that all businesses face is ‘Not knowing how perfect their email security is working.

-To fill this need, running simulation attacks, along with implementing top authentication protocols like DKIM, BIMI, and SPF, can train and prepare your employees and team members to manage and win over the looming email threats and secure your business assets.
+To fill this need, running simulation attacks, along with implementing complete authentication protocols like DKIM, BIMI, and SPF, can train and prepare your employees and team members to manage and win over the looming email threats and secure your business assets.

 Email attack simulation runs proactively and not reactively in managing cyber threats.